|

 sources--comparing and making judgements and even fixing audio, dates

-and spellings where I can.
-Audio quality is not always ideal but
+quality is not always ideal but

 sometimes the content is so good it demands inclusion anyway.
 This is